moleculerjs/site/source/docs/0.13/caching.md

 ```

 ### Clear cache among different services
 Common way is that your service depends on other ones.
-E.g. `posts` service stores information from `users` service in cached entries.
+E.g. `posts` service stores information from `users` service in cached entries (in case of populating).

 **Example cache entry in `posts` service**
 ```js